Living at Loyola gives you instant access to a close community of students who enjoy a relaxed, but vibrant campus environment.

 In the HA and HB building, each floor has a kitchenette with microwave, toaster, coffeemaker and kettle; laundry facilities; a lounge with cable television; and a games room with a pool table.

 Hingston and JR residents take part in a mandatory meal plan, with many places to eat on campus, including the Buzz Dining Hall.

 model by Rune Carlson

-You'll have your own room, whether you're in HA, HB or JR. Standard rooms typically have a single bed.
+You'll have your own room, with the option for shared double rooms in HA.
+Standard rooms typically have a single bed.
 Large rooms in HB and all rooms in JR have a double bed.